grame-cncm/faustdoc/src/refs/tools.md

 first.
 This sort chapter provides an overview of their role and will hopefully help you decide which one is better suited for your personal use.

 The Faust tools is a set of scripts that take a dsp file as input to generate various output for a lot of architectures and platforms.
-All the tools name are in the form `faust2xxx` where `xxx` is the target architecture.
+All the tools names are in the form `faust2xxx` where `xxx` is the target architecture.